runpod/docs/docs/instant-clusters/instant-clusters.md

 **Key characteristics:**

-- Provides very fast local networking with bandwidths from 100Gbps up to 3200Gbps within a single data center⁠
+- Provides very fast local networking with bandwidths from 100 Gbps up to 3200 Gbps within a single data center⁠
 - Each pod in a cluster gets a static IP within the network, with environment variables set for coordination between nodes

 ## Deploy your first Instant Cluster